One Thousand Eight Hundred Pennies.

 I just had to have every tiny box checked off.

-I actually thought he was crazy spending a buck or more on a card that I had spent just a penny on a dozen years earlier.
+I actually thought he was crazy spending a buck or more on a card that we had spent just a penny on a dozen years earlier.
 He would always have his newly bought cards stored in clear hard plastic toploaders.
 Cards with dings, creases or that were off centered were no longer wanted or collected.
 His reason for attending card shows was simple.
 He was now able to handpick the cards of players he wanted to buy and collect and he was willing to pay a premium based on the condition of the card and the investment potential of the player.

-Although it seemed like a nickel and dime hobby to me, card collecting was becoming mainstream.
+Although it seemed like a nickel and dime hobby to me, card collecting was slowly becoming mainstream.
 Sportscard collecting was soon to become a multi-billion dollar worldwide business.

-Eventually, one Sunday afternoon I finally gave in and I attended my first card show with him.
-It was at a small hotel on Lakeshore Avenue in Toronto’s west end and most of the early card shows I attended were at this same venue.
+Eventually, one Sunday afternoon I succumbed and I attended my first card show with him.
+It was at a small hotel on Lakeshore Avenue in Toronto’s west end and most of the early card shows that I attended were at this same venue.
 There was no admission and Bobby Hull was a regular special guest signing autographs for free.
 For the most part I would just walk around and browse.
 I still found it difficult to pay hundreds or even thousands of pennies more for the exact same card I had once paid just a penny for.

 Still, I never sold or traded any of my cards.